tomhhealy/tomhhealy.github.io/_posts/2022-07-28-SCCM-Audit-Bloat.md

 ## The issue...
 We were repeatedly receiving alerts from our monitoring platform that the PRIMARY filegroup was full, SCCM was also not allowing us to deploy new applications or driver packages and as such, people were starting to complain.

-I started to dig into it.
+I started to dig into it more.
 I was able to shrink the database files and regain about 100MB in space but this would then be instantly eaten up by the time I got round to shrinking the next file.
-I started to look at what table was the largest and found that the SCCM_Audit table was almost 2GB in size with no signs of slowing down.
+I started to look at what table was the largest and found that the SCCM_Audit table was almost 2GB in size with no signs of slowing down so adding another .mdf file to the filegroup or expanding the current files in size, was not going to be a resolution.

 Running a simple query and looking at the records, it was clear something wasn't right.
-The records were duplicate XML entries that would be at random times of the day - almost like when it'd check in with MEM.
-As mentio
+The records were duplicate XML entries containing nothing exciting.
+While I won't post a record here in the event it links to something larger, nearly all entries were created by the Azure_Service.

 Working with Microsoft, the recommendation was to delete logs in this table manually with a delete statement in SQL.
-I have gone a step further here, I've created a SQL job that automatically clears the logs down every two weeks just to keep on top of it.

-Microsoft verbally recognised that this was a bug in SCCM and are looking to report this internally, however at this stage I am yet to find anything online about the bug being recognised.
+I have gone a step further here and created a SQL job that automatically clears the logs  every two weeks just to keep on top of it.
+Microsoft verbally recognised that this was a bug in SCCM and are looking to report this internally, however at this stage I am yet to find anything online about the bug being recognised or reported by anyone else.

 A quick SQL query, just to delete logs from the SCCM_Audit table:
 ```sql